 Hyperbaric Oxygen Therapy

 Hyperbaric oxygen therapy exposes the body to 100 percent oxygen, whereas the air we normally breathe contains 21 percent oxygen, says Alternatives for Healing (alternativesforhealing.com).
-This non invasive technique is administered in a large pressurized chamber.
+This non-invasive technique is administered in a large pressurized chamber.
 It may treat wounds, infections and stimulate circulation.

 Laughter therapy is no joke!
 Laughing stimulates hormones called catecholamines, which in turn release endorphins that positively aid happiness and relaxation.
 So, could laughter really be the best medicine?
-Perhaps, as possible benefits include stress reduction, muscle relaxation, lowered blood pressure and strengthen of the immune system.
+Perhaps, as possible benefits include stress reduction, muscle relaxation, lowered blood pressure and strengthening of the immune system.

-Neurofeedback, as defined by the Bcenter (bcenter.org),“is a method of exercising the brain in order to change its function and eventually its structure over time.
+Neurofeedback, as defined by the Bcenter (bcenter.org), “is a method of exercising the brain in order to change its function and eventually its structure over time.
 Individuals are connected up to a computer using sensors to detect the small electrical impulses (brainwaves) that make their way through the skull to the scalp.”
 Essentially, neurofeedback brings balance to the brain and the central nervous system, says Associated Counseling & Neurofeedback (feedbackcounseling.com).
 It may benefit many aspects of cognitive abilities, movement, energy and mood.